The Amazing Mind – Critical Role of Nāmagotta (Memories)

 1. Here, we will discuss the critical importance of nāmagotta (our memory records).
 This discussion will help us understand the post, “Anatta in Anattalakkhaṇa Sutta – Part 1.”

-• That is another amazing thing about the mind.
-It can search one’s previous experiences with a given object (in this case, an apple) and remember what an apple looks like, tastes like, etc., i.e., all the distinctive properties of an apple.
+• That is another fantastic thing about the mind.
+It can search one’s previous experiences with a given object (in this case, an apple) and remember what an apple looks like, tastes like, etc., i.e., all its distinctive properties.
 And it can do that in a billionth of a second!

 • We discussed this in detail: “Amazingly Fast Time Evolution of a Thought (Citta).”